Student Frequently Asked Questions

 Q: How can I reach a recruiter to discuss attending UHV?

-A: Even though we are unable to meet with you on campus, we are available through email, text message, social media and ZOOM virtual meetings.
-To find your recruiter, go to: www.uhv.edu/admissions/freshmen/recuiter
+A: Even though we are unable to meet with you on campus, we are available through email, text message and social media or by scheduling a virtual meeting.
+To find your recruiter, go to www.uhv.edu/admissions/freshmen/recuiter

 Q: Where can I find information that relates to new International students?

 A: For the latest updates, please visit www.uhv.edu/international.

 Q: Will UHV be offering classes this summer and fall semesters?

 A: Yes.
 Registration is all online and will continue as normal.
 The schedule for summer II and fall 2020 is open.
 If you are having difficulty registering, please email email@example.com.
 If there is a hold on your account, please directly contact the office that has issued the hold for more information.

 Q: Will I be awarded and disbursed my financial aid for the summer and fall semesters in a timely manner?

 A: Yes.
 We have a plan in place that will allow our office to quickly award and disburse students for the summer and fall semesters.

 Q: Is it too late for me to complete my Free Application for Federal Student Aid for aid year 2020-2021?